Farafra, Egypt: History

-Archaeological evidence suggests that Farafra region was inhabited since late Pleistocene.
+Archaeological evidence suggests that Farafra region has been inhabited since late Pleistocene.
 Farafra was known in ancient Egyptian history at least since the Middle Kingdom.
 In the Ptolemaic period, the region was under the administration of the Oxyrhynchite nome (19th Upper Egyptian nome).

 White Desert

 A main geographic attraction of Farafra is its White Desert (known as Sahara el Beyda)—a national park of Egypt and 45 km north of the town of Farafra, the main draw of which is its rock type colored from snow-white to cream.
 It has massive chalk rock formations that are textbook examples of ventifact and which have been created as a result of occasional sandstorm in the area.
 The White Desert is a typical place visited by some schools in Egypt, as a location for camping trips.

 Wells

 The Roman spring of Ain Bishay bubbles forth from a hillock on the northwest edge of town.
 It has been developed into an irrigated grove of date palms together with citrus, olive, apricot and carob trees, and is a cool haven amid the arid landscape.
 Several families tend the crops here; you should seek someone out and ask permission before wandering around.